 Step 3.
 Click the Return key.

 Step 4.
-Move the files you want to delete in these cache folders to the Trash.
+Move the files you want to delete to the Trash, specifically in the cache folders.

 Step 5.
 Empty your Trash.